woven-visionai/wts-dataset/README.md

 ## News and Updates</a>

 ### News <a name="news"></a>
-- **`Note:`** for the purpose of joining the AI City Challenge Track2 2024, please make sure you fill up the [form](https://docs.google.com/forms/d/e/1FAIpQLSdOVC33d-R23PCuBdSsmo08e-98HiDLykhIIAzryjzjYoilVQ/viewform) from AIC as well.
+- **`[2024/07/17]:`**3D Gaze annotation is released!
+Please download it from our previously provided annotations in dropbox or google drive link

+- **`[2024/06/30]:`**AI City Challenge 2024 is finished this year!
+Please directly require the WTS dataset from this [form](https://docs.google.com/forms/d/e/1FAIpQLSe6eshgQQyf1wZmJkgnqsoDaFb_h-673qG7VHPxapkhh30_Gw/viewform)

 - **`[2024/02/23]`** updated the [evaluation script](https://github.com/woven-visionai/wts-dataset/tree/main/evaluation/eval-metrics-AIC-Track2) for AIC Track2 evaluatin system submission.

 - **`[2024/02/22]`** AIC challenge Track2 Test data released and [evaluation](https://www.aicitychallenge.org/2024-evaluation-system/) is open !

 - **`[2024/02/22]`** BBox of whole train/val of dataset are updated!
-Please download it from privided dropbox or google drive link to your email.
+Please download it from provided dropbox or google drive link to your email.

 - **`[2024/01/31]`** updated with the [evaluation script](https://github.com/woven-visionai/wts-dataset/tree/main/evaluation/eval-metrics-AIC-Track2) for AIC Track2.
 - **`[2024/01/22]`** [AI City Challenge 2024 Track2](https://www.aicitychallenge.org/2024-challenge-tracks/) opened.